Learning Optimal Topology for Ad-hoc Robot Networks: Simulations

-In the course of the optimization of the hyperparameters of OpTopNET, selected batch size is 32.
-In the case of random forest classifiers and $k$-neighbors classifiers, we use 10 splits of input data to randomly spot the hyperparameters which maximize the accuracy metrics of those estimators.
+\y{We take separate disjoint splits of local datasets into account for training, validation, and testing purposes of OpTopNET estimators, say, 72\%, 18\%, and 10\% of the overall number of the available records, respectively.} \y{We take snapshots of network states, known as configuration, as the inputs of Algorithm \ref{alg:OTC}.
+The collision-free navigation of robots from one configuration to another is governed by a meta navigation function \cite{macktoobian2022meta}.} \subsection{Results \footnote{The simulations are performed on a Windows 10 x64 machine supported by a Core i7 1.80 GHz processor, 8GB RAM, and an Intel UHD Graphics 620.
+The following specific libraries are employed in the course of all performed simulations on Python 3.7.3: Tensorflow and Keras 2.5.0, Scikit-Learn 0.24.2.} \footnote{The implementation of the dataset generator routine, i.e., Algorithm \ref{alg:OTC}, by which the dataset of this study is generated, may be found in https://git.io/JXKSb.}} In the course of the optimization of the hyperparameters of OpTopNET, selected batch size is 32.
+In the case of random forest classifiers and $k$-neighbors classifiers, we use 10 splits of input data to randomly spot the hyperparameters that maximize the accuracy metrics of those estimators.
 In particular, we sweep the number of estimators and the depth corresponding to random forest classifiers in integer ranges [100, 500] and [3, 10], respectively.
-For $k$-neighbors classifiers, number of neighbors and the power parameter p are swept within integer ranges [1, 10] and [1, 3], respectively.
+For $k$-neighbors classifiers, number of neighbors and the power parameter P are swept within integer ranges [1, 10] and [1, 3], respectively.
 Algorithm hyperparameter options are ball tree, kd tree, brute, and auto.
 Moreover, we assess uniform and distance options for the weights hyperparameter.
-After performing randomized cross-validations, as Table \ref{tbl:res} expresses, the average accuracy performances of the optimally-tuned random forest classifiers and $k$-neighbors classifiers are \%76.2 and \%76.4, respectively.
+After performing randomized cross-validations, as Table \ref{tbl:res} expresses, the average accuracy performances of the optimally-tuned random forest classifiers and $k$-neighbors classifiers are 76.2\% and 76.4\%, respectively.

 Deep neural network elements of OpTopNET are initialized based on the following specification.
 Batch normalization momentum associated with the batch normalization layers is 0.999.
 We take two strategies into account to properly regularize our model.
 First, for each deep neural network, we apply an $l_2$ regularization factor of 0.01 to every dense layer of that model.
-Second, we schedule the learning rate dynamics of that model based on the following exponential decay profile
+Second, we schedule the learning rate dynamics of that model based on the exponential decay profile $ \eta(t) \defeq \eta_{0}\cdot 10^{-t/s}, $ where $s$ is the number of steps per epoch.